-Jackets and Double, or single vent, straight cut, which fits impeccably, with waistcoats optional vest/waistcoat in toning colour Riders should preferably wear tweed jackets although those made of plain navy or black fabric are acceptable, Tweed jackets can be of a blue, green or brown mixture, the colour chosen to go well with the horse or pony.
+Jackets and waistcoats Double, or single vent, straight cut, which fits impeccably, with optional vest/waistcoat in toning colour Riders should preferably wear tweed jackets although those made of plain navy or black fabric are acceptable, Tweed jackets can be of a blue, green or brown mixture, the colour chosen to go well with the horse or pony.
 Hats and helmets EA Approved safety helmets MUST be worn by any person when mounted.
-Shirts and Ties A shirt with a proper collar together with a plain or discreetly patterned matching tie Jodhpurs or Jodhpurs or breeches should be fawn, beige, lemon or banana.
-Breeches Boots Short boots in either brown or black Spurs Are NOT permitted Buttonholes Buttonholes are permitted Gloves The colour of these should match the outfit Whips/Canes Not permitted for the rider (refer to 3.6) Jewellery, hair, Hair in plaits, pony tail or buns fixed with tasteful ribbons or scrunchies to makeup match the browband, and/or tie.
+Shirts and Ties A shirt with a proper collar together with a plain or discreetly patterned matching tie Jodhpurs or Breeches Jodhpurs or breeches should be fawn, beige, lemon or banana.
+Boots Short boots in either brown or black Spurs Are NOT permitted Buttonholes Buttonholes are permitted Gloves The colour of these should match the outfit Whips/Canes Not permitted for the rider (refer to 3.6) Jewellery, hair, makeup match the browband, and/or tie.
 Earrings are not acceptable Rein Only one rein is permitted from the bit directly to the riders' hand.